plone/plone.recipe.zope2install/README.txt

     This allows to pull in new versions of some of the Zope packages via normal version requirements.

-`smart-recompile`
-    Will not recompile Zope if it finds .so or .pyd files.
-This means you can move your buildout around and speed up builds.

 If you use many buildouts with the same Zope 2 version, then you can add "zope-directory" in the "buildout" section in your ~/.buildout/default.cfg file like this::